All Episodes

 One, the constitutionality of this impeachment.

-Of course, that would include things like they don't have jurisdiction, A, because he's no longer president, you cannot remove him from office.
+Of course, that would include things like they don't have jurisdiction, A, because he's no longer president.

-Uh, then it's the whole legal aspect.
+Then it's the whole legal aspect.

-We have court documents, even the media mob, all now, and FBI investigators all saying that a lot of this was pre-planned.
+We have court documents, even the media mob all now, and FBI investigators all saying that a lot of this was pre-planned.

-Now, it doesn't mean that some of the people that went to the rally didn't allow themselves to get caught up in something they should never have been a part of, but that for them would would have been spontaneous.
+Now, it doesn't mean that some of the people that went to the rally didn't allow themselves to get caught up in something they should never have been a part of, but that for them would have been spontaneous.

 But again, we're down to like over the summer.